-Females Racial Minorites People with Disabilities Officials & Administrators; Supervisors/Managers; Supervisors/Mangers; Supervisors/Managers; Professionals; Professionals; Professionals; Police; Fire; Skill Craft; and Office/Clerical; Police; and Office/Clerical; Maintenance Skilled Craft Police
+Females Racial Minorites People with Disabilities Professionals; Technicians, Professionals; Supervisors/Mangers; and Office/Clerical Fire; Skill Craft; and Office/Clerical; Fire; Police; Maintenance and Skilled Craft

 Covid-19 has placed huge financial burdens on the agency as the number of passengers hugely impact MAC's budget.
-As a result, MAC has implemented hiring restrictions and will replace personnel on a case-by-case basis in accordance with the organization's needs as determined by the Executive Director/Chief Executive Officer.
-Accordingly, MAC has no anticipated hires for the next two years.
-This financial burden has placed a huge barrier to meeting any affirmative action efforts related to hiring over the next two years.
-Other barriers include, but are not limited to:
+As a result, MAC implemented hiring restrictions in 2020, 2021, and 2022 and continue to replace personnel on a case-by-case basis in accordance with the organization's needs as determined by the Executive Director/Chief Executive Officer.
+Over the next two years, MAC anticipates hiring approximately 50 new full-time employees in the areas of professionals, police, fired, office/clerical, skill craft, maintenance, and supervisors and managers.
+Hires will be limited based and will be based on whether passenger enplanements reach pre-pandemic levels which serves as a barrier.
+As a result, barriers include, but are not limited to:

 - Limited anticipated number of open positions in this plan year.
-MAC has a high retention rate which leaves a limited number of open positions to fill. - Limited outreach due to unanticipated budget deficiencies.
+MAC also has a high retention rate which leaves a limited number of open postions to fill. - Limited outreach due to unanticipated budget deficiencies.
 This will limit outreach and effectiveness of recruitment efforts. - Unwillingness of employees to self-identify, including individuals with disabilities.
 This will affect the representation of employees in this protected group. - The availability of protected class applicants in the area of police, fire, skilled craft, and mainteance.

 Regardless of the barriers identified above, MAC will continue to engage in efforts designed to retain, monitor, and improve the diversity of its workforce.
 In addition to the goals identified below, MAC will also continue to find avenues in diverse communities to promote job opportunities when they become available.
-MAC has recently identified the Alpha Kappa Alapha Sorority Career Fair as an avenue to attract females and racial minorites to all job categories; and is in the process of developing a partnership with East Side xchange to assist with finding diverse talent for the skilled craft and maintenance job categories.
+MAC has increased its use of vendors and community partners that focus on diverse recruitment efforts, including continuing its partnership with East Side Xchange.

-Moreover, MAC is in the beginning stages of researching other options to increase workforce diversity in the maintenance job category such as an internal training program.
+Moreover, MAC is continuing to develop and research other options to increase workforce diversity in the maintenance job category such as an internal training program.
 An internal training program has financial implications, but an avenue MAC wants to consider in the near future to address underutilization of racial minorities and people with disabilities in this job category.